'Oppenheimer' wins seven prizes, including best picture, at the British Academy Film Awards

 “Walls aren’t new from before or since the Holocaust and it seems stark right now that we should care about innocent people being killed in Gaza or Yemen or Mariupol or Israel,” producer James Wilson said.
 “Thank you for recognizing a film that asks us to think in those spaces.”

-Gothic fantasia "Poor Things" had 11 nominations, including best film, director for Yorgos Lanthimos and actress for Emma Stone.
-Historical epic "Killers of the Flower Moon" had nine for the awards, officially called the EE BAFTA Film Awards.
+Historical epic "Killers of the Flower Moon" had nine nominations for the awards, officially called the EE BAFTA Film Awards, but went home empty-handed.

 The ceremony, hosted by "Doctor Who" star David Tennant — who entered wearing a kilt and sequined top while carrying a dog named Bark Ruffalo — is a glitzy, British-accented appetizer for Hollywood's Academy Awards, closely watched for hints about who might win at the Oscars on March 10.